Handsomeskull/Al-and-Seek/README.md

 ### 🧭 Future Improvements & Contributions

 This project serves as a great introduction to reinforcement learning and offers many ways to expand and experiment.
-If youd like to contribute, consider doing deez:
+If youd like to contribute, consider doing deez(to myself and the nerd guys out in the wild):

 ```
 1 More Agents: Add additional seekers or hiders for more complex dynamics.